jeremywuworldwidesimtan/simple-mern-todo/README.md

 # simple-mern-todo
-Simple to-do list web app made using MERN stack with Vite for React andf TailwindCSS for styling
+Simple to-do list web app made using MERN stack with Vite for React and TailwindCSS for styling

 ## Requirements
 You need to have MongoDB and Node.js installed to use this app